CompCogNeuro/sims/ch8/hip/README.md

 * Click on `TstTrlPlot` tab, and let's start over by doing `Init` then `Step Epoch`.

 You should see a plot of three values for each test item, ordered AB, AC, then Lure (you can click on `TrialName` to see the labels).
 The `TrgOnWasOff` shows how many units in `ECout` were off but should have been on, while `TrgOffWasOn` shows the opposite.
-When both of these measures are relatively low (below .34), then the network has correctly recalled the original pattern, which is scored as a `Mem` = 1.
+When both of these measures are relatively low (below .34 as set in `MemThr` in control panel), then the network has correctly recalled the original pattern, which is scored as a `Mem` = 1.
 A large `TrgOffWasOn` indicates that the network has *confabulated* or otherwise recalled a different pattern than the cued one.
 A large `TrgOnWasOff` indicates that the network has failed to recall much of the probe pattern.
 The threshold on these factors assumes a distributed representation of associate items, such that the entire pattern need not be recalled.

 In general, you should see `TrgOnWasOff` being larger than `TrgOffWasOn` -- the hippocampal network is "high threshold", which accords with extensive data on recollection and recall (see [Norman & O'Reilly, 2003](#references) for more discussion).